qBraid/qBraid/CONTRIBUTING.md

 3. **Code Style**
    - Command: `tox -e format-check`
    - Verify that code formatting complies with project standards.
-Use `pylint: disable` only when neccessary, and document any exceptions or updates to the project's code style configurations.
+Use `pylint: disable` only when necessary, and document any exceptions or updates to the project's code style configurations.
 New functions and classes must be annotated with Python type hints to support `py.typed`.

 ### Submitting a Pull Request